ResetXPDR/MSFS_AutoFPS/README.md

     - Adjusts TLOD between Alt TLOD Base and Top such that the viewing distance grows quickly at lower altitudes but more slowly at higher altitudes.
     - Provides a more realistic experience of horizon expansion as altitude increases, rather than the linear increase when disabled, following a square root curve.
     - Disabled by default, as the larger TLOD changes it makes at lower altitudes may cause FPS drops and stutters on some systems.
-  - TLOD Min - Sets the minimum TLOD the automation algorithm will use.
+  - TLOD Base Min - Sets the minimum TLOD the automation algorithm will use at or below the Base altitude.
 (10 - TLOD Max-10 allowable)
-  - TLOD Min + - additional TLOD Min with favourable performance conditions.
+  - TLOD Base Extra - additional TLOD Base with favourable performance conditions.
     - Requires at least 15% FPS headroom above target FPS to work at all.
 If you use an FPS cap, set your target FPS to at least 15% below it, preferably more.
-    - When enabled, the TLOD Min + seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
+    - When enabled, the TLOD Base Extra seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
-    - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Min + is no longer valid.
+    - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Base Extra is no longer valid.
-    - When seeking on the ground, TLOD Min + will progressively increase, in larger steps at first, until a higher TLOD Min with less than 15% FPS headroom is available or a maximum of nominally 2 times TLOD Min, changeable in the config file.
+    - When seeking on the ground, TLOD Base Extra will progressively increase, in larger steps at first, until a higher TLOD Base Min with less than 15% FPS headroom is available or a maximum of nominally 2 times TLOD Base Min, changeable via multiplier selection.
-    - On climb out, TLOD Min + will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
+    - On climb out, TLOD Base Extra will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
-    - While in FPS priority mode, TLOD Min + will calculate to be 50% (IFR or user profiles) or 25% (VFR) of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Mtn Amt, but no lower than TLOD Min.
+    - While in FPS priority mode, TLOD Base Extra will calculate to be 50% (IFR or user profiles) or 25% (VFR) of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Mtn Amt, but no lower than TLOD Base Min.
-    - On descent through the calculated TLOD priority mode transition altitude, TLOD Min + will lock until landed to give the app time to reduce TLOD to Min at a moderate rate.
+    - On descent through the calculated TLOD priority mode transition altitude, TLOD Base Extra will lock until landed to give the app time to reduce TLOD to Min at a moderate rate.
-    - If at any time conditions deteriorate after TLOD Min + is set, there is an automatic 20% reduction of TLOD Min + in order to maintain target FPS.
+    - If at any time conditions deteriorate after TLOD Base Extra is set, there is an automatic 20% reduction of TLOD Base Extra in order to maintain target FPS.
-    - Avoid rapidly changing views or panning your external view too quickly, especially initially as un-cached scenery loads in, as you will induce temporary FPS drops that may trigger an unnecessary TLOD Min + reduction.
+    - Avoid rapidly changing views or panning your external view too quickly, especially initially as un-cached scenery loads in, as you will induce temporary FPS drops that may trigger an unnecessary TLOD Base Extra reduction.
     - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
-    - If VRAM+ is active and VRAM limiting is in effect, TLOD Min + seeking will be cancelled, and potentially completely reset if severe enough.
+    - If VRAM+ is active and VRAM limiting is in effect, TLOD Base Extra seeking will be cancelled, and potentially completely reset if severe enough.
   - TLOD Base Extra - Unchecking excludes TLOD Base Extra occurring below Alt TLOD Top in FPS Cap mode only.
   - TLOD Max - Sets the maximum TLOD the automation algorithm will use.
-(TLOD Min+10 - 1000 allowable)
+(TLOD Base Min+10 - 1000 allowable)
   - TLOD Max + - additional TLOD Max in high elevation areas.
     - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min (100ft - 100000ft allowable) by the TLOD Mtn Amt amount (10 - 1000 allowable), progressively increasing by the TLOD step size per second until completely activated.
     - If terrain drops below Mtn Alt Min, TLOD Max + will remain fixed for 5 minutes then progressively reduce by the TLOD step size per second until completely deactivated.